 Please note that students found to be self-harming will be asked to leave immediately.
 Parents will be informed.

 Arrival and Collection

 It is important that students arrive promptly for the start of each company class, rehearsals or workshops, approximately five minutes before sessions commence.
 Students who arrive late miss the warm up and will therefore be unprepared for the session.
 Late arrivals affect the work of other students and disrupt sessions.
 Parents and or students continually arriving late will be asked to address this.
 If no action is taken, roles will be withdrawn and students may be asked to leave the company, no refunds will be given.
 Promptness is an important and respectful professional discipline that all students should maintain.

 Students under 11 years must be signed in and out of class by a parent.
 Students and parents should remain quietly in the waiting area while waiting for class to commence or on collection.
 Students 11 years will be allowed to sign themselves in and out of sessions and leave a location during rehearsals with parental permission.
 Over 11's may arrive at class and depart unaccompanied with written permission from parents.
 All personal belongings should be taken home and rubbish placed in the bins provided.

 Staff should be informed of any absences/lateness before the start of class or as soon as you are able in case of emergency.
 Please TEXT the student’s name, class attending and a brief message to the Education Mobile 07961 805625

 This number is constantly checked by staff and will remain on during class.
 In case of emergency please RING the Education Mobile.

-Staff should be informed by email of all holidays at the time of registering or as holiday are booked.
+Staff should be informed by email of all holidays at the time of registering.